 Laziness and ambition are two very different reasons for cheating and require different interventions by educators.
 Laziness characterizes the students that cheat so that they do not have to study.
 If it is possible to get the answers from a friend, this is quicker and easier than studying.
 Yet, cheating also occurs when hard-working students are perfectionists, or have demanding parents with high expectations; in this case, student might study hard and supplement their studies with cheating.
 So, among the reasons for cheating, ambition is like the opposite of laziness.

-Plagiarism, in simple terms, is the attempt to use another person's ideas, words, or research as his own.
-This can be done in the form of an academic paper, a public speech, or an advertisement for a product.
-There are many who intentionally plagiarize and will copy whole sections of documents into their papers before attempting to submit them as their own, but many people are unaware they also are committing plagiarism, and this is causing just as many problems as those who are doing it purposefully.
+Plagiarism, in simple terms, is an attempt to use another person's ideas, words, or research as his own.
+This can be done in the form of an academic paper, a public speech, research task, or an advertisement for a product.
+There are many students who intentionally plagiarize and will copy whole sections of documents into their papers before attempting to submit them as their own, but many of them are unaware they also are committing plagiarism.
+This may cause just as many problems as those who are doing it purposefully.

 The biggest rule in writing a paper is: when in doubt, always cite your source.
 You can never have too many citations.
 Of course, you want to use your own ideas and rationalize the material you are reading, but it is better to over cite than under cite.
 Footnotes and endnotes are good ways to make sure the words are being properly used as they should.

 Many colleges and universities use the in-text citation system when there is going to be a bibliography or reference/works cited page at the end of the paper.
 This acknowledges that the writer is giving full credit to the writer who originally wrote the information and also allows the reader to have the full library source at the end of the article if this is needed.